Bonnie’s Bargain Basement

 “While we want the thrift shop to be self-sustaining, a major goal is to cover expenses of operating the food pantry as well as to close the gap of purchasing food that donations don’t cover,” said Rich Romero, OHI resource developer.
 “Make no mistake, though, we also want people in Brewer and the surrounding area to find it’s a terrific store in our area to get great deals.”

 Summer hours are Wednesday-Friday 10 a.m. to 4 p.m. and the rest of the year Wednesday-Saturday 10 a.m. to 4 p.m.
 Please call 989-3200 to schedule donation drop offs for Wednesdays.
 The store eagerly accepts donations from the community; however, a few items will not be accepted.
 Mattresses, tube televisions, baby cribs, cloth furniture and car seats aren’t accepted.

-People who visit Bonnie’s will find a large selection of women’s, men’s and children’s clothing, accessories, household goods including small appliances, books, a children’s room with toys, stuffed animals and dolls, videos and furniture.
+People who visit Bonnie’s will find a large selection of women’s, men’s and children’s clothing, accessories, household goods including small appliances, books, stuffed animals and dolls, videos and furniture.
 The store accepts cash, and credit and debit cards.

 Bonnie’s Bargain Basement stands out among similar thrift stores because of its emphasis on “Turning Deals into Meals,” in reference to its mission to financially support the Brewer Area Food Pantry.
 To help keep down operating expenses, the store relies heavily on volunteers.